Norman Geisler: Geisler's Argument for Biblical Miracles

 Geisler addressed the debate over biblical miracles in multiple works, including Miracles and the Modern Mind, Baker Encyclopedia of Christian Apologetics, and Twelve Points Which Show Christianity is True.
-In I Don't Have Enough Faith to Be An Atheist, Geisler along with his student Frank Turek claim "since we know that God exists, miracles are possible.
+In I Don't Have Enough Faith to Be An Atheist, Geisler and Frank Turek claim "since we know that God exists, miracles are possible.
 Any argument against miracles that can be concocted, including that of David Hume, is destroyed by that one fact.
 For if there is a God who can act, there can be acts of God (miracles)."
 This claim is reiterated in Geisler's work Miracles and the Modern Mind, where he claims "If a theistic God exists, then there is no reason to rule out the possibility of miracles."

 Geisler argues in Miracles and the Modern Mind that miracles are possible, credible, rational, not unscientific, identifiable, not mythological, historical, not antinatural, distinguishable, and actual.
 Geisler further argues miracles are essential to Christianity and are definable.
 Concerning whether miracles are actual, Geisler makes the claim that "[t]he very cosmological argument, by which we know God exists, also proves that a supernatural event has occurred.
 For if the universe had a beginning and, therefore, a Beginner [...] then God brought the universe into existence out of nothing [...]
 But ex nihilo creation out of nothing is the greatest supernatural event of all. [...]
 So, the surprising conclusion is that, if the Creator exists, then the miraculous is not only possible but actual."

 In Twelve Points That Show Christianity is True, Geisler presents the following criteria for a valid miracle which confirms a truth claim is genuinely from God: